+Virtual Network Study

-Virtual Network Study: Perez et. al. (2010) obtained 20-second to one-minute insolation data for 24 measuring stations, including 17 stations in the ARM network and 7 stations in the SURFRAD network.
-They constructed one-dimensional virtual networks using satellite-derived cloud speeds to translate time measurements into space measurements.
+Perez et. al. (2010) obtained 20-second to one-minute insolation data for 24 measuring stations, including 17 stations in the ARM network and 7 stations in the SURFRAD network.
+They constructed one-dimensional virtual networks15 using satellite-derived cloud speeds to translate time measurements into space measurements.
 They then calculated correlation coefficients between the change in clearness index for various time intervals and distances.
 Figure 9 presents some of the key results from that study.
-Figure 10 re-plots the data from the virtual network study along with corresponding projections from Equation (9).
+Figure 10 re-plots the data from the virtual network study along with corresponding projections from the current study (based on input parameters calculated one-hour SolarAnywhere data).
 Results compare well to virtual network study down to correlation coefficients of 40 percent for time intervals between 20 seconds to 15 minutes.
-Results from the virtual network study correlation coefficients below 40 percent may be lower as a result of the negative correlation arising from locations that are very close together and because of the one dimensional nature of the virtual networks.
+Results from the virtual network study correlation coefficients below 40 percent may be lower as a result of the negative correlation arising from locations that are very close together.